antondc/data-structures-and-algorithms/src/algorithms/01_sorting/02_bubble_sort/bubble_sort.md

 # Bubble Sort

-Bubble Sort is a simple comparison-based sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-The process continues until the list is sorted.
+Comparison-based sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-Mainly used for educational purposes due to its inefficiency compared to other sorting algorithms like Merge Sort or Quick Sort.
+Simple and inefficient, for educational purposes only.

 ## Pseudocode